lakshyajain-0291/FileNest/.github/issue_templates/feature_request.md

 ---

 ### 🚀 Want to build this feature yourself?
 Great!
 Comment "I'd like to work on this" and we'll help you get started.
-Check out our [Setup Guide](../docs/setup.md) if you're new to contributing!
+Check out our [Contributing Guide](../CONTRIBUTING.md) if you're new to contributing!